Rif-7/Rif-7/README.md

-- 👋 Hi, I’m @Rif-7
+- 👋 Hi, I’m Rifan
-- 👀 I’m interested in interesting stuff
+- 👀 I’m interested in Web development and Machine Learning
-- 🌱 I’m currently learning interesting stuff
+- 🌱 I’m currently learning React and NodeJs
-- 💞️ I’m looking to collaborate on interesting stuff
+- 💞️ I’m looking to collaborate on full stack websites
 - 📫 How to reach me: rifanna70@gmail.com

 <!---